Department of Education and Training

 Special Academic Extra/Curricular Activity Grant

-Our department works to address the variety of educational needs of Mvskoke citizens.
-The Special Academic/Extra-Curricular/Activities Grant is administered to support this goal.
+The Special Academic/Extra-Curricular Activities Grant works to address the variety of educational needs of Mvskoke citizens.

 This grant was created as a one-time supplemental funding opportunity for students who have exhausted all other funding sources to support their needs.
 The grant can support but is not limited to the following academic purposes: Senior items, tutoring fees, tuition, past balance, testing fees, or required supplies.
 The application process can take anywhere from 2-4 weeks for approval and disbursement.
 Restrictions for the Extra-Curricular grant include: no personal expenses, sports equipment or fees, and school or sports trips/camps.